 A loss allowance for expected credit losses on financial assets measured at amortized cost is recognized at the reporting date.
-The loss allowance is measured at an amount equal to the lifetime expected credit losses for that asset to determine whether there is any indication of impairment, in which case, the asset's recoverable amount is estimated.
+The loss allowance is measured at an amount equal to the lifetime expected credit losses for that asset.

 (k) Impairment of non-financial assets: